soarqin/ffmpeg-mpv-msys2-build/README.md

 * These Scripts is written to build static FFMPEG and MPV with most of depedencies on MSYS2.

 > ## IMPORTANT!!
-> * FFMPEG links to non-free libfdk_aac by default so that the binaries are not distributable.
+> * FFMPEG links to non-free delay-loaded libfdk-aac-1.dll which are not distributable freely.
-> * If you need a distributable ffmpeg, set NO_FDK_AAC=1 to avoid linking to libfdk_aac.
+> * If you want to distribute compiled binaries, be sure to supply libfdk-aac-1.dll in non-free part.

 Usage
 =====